 Scribe a line on the pad plate and remove it from stock.
 After that, position the new pad on a grinding jig.

 After the proper fit, around the heel, toe, and sides of the pad, remove any square corners.
 Because a simple bump in the fitting space will both b uncomfortable and risky.
 It can come out of the finished stock for lack of grip.
 So peeling of any square corners will prolong its life.

 Apply a suitable lubricant to the face of the pad around the mounting holes.
 That can fill the gap between pad and stock and place them both in a tight fit.

 Some Tactic Point that Helps You to Get the Desired Results:

 Most people don’t realize that the contact surface is not flat.
 Normally, after a few years of service, most pads molded has a certain amount of warping and shrinking.

 To avoid that you can’t just rely on your attaching screws.
 It does not enough to down against the stock and makes it straight.
-You can use a piece of old plate glass and a few minutes sanding makes the pad smooth and perfectly flat.
+The screws hold the pad with stock with a hard grip.
+This does change the pad’s form a bit.
+But it can’t make it totally straight.
+To use it for a long time and comfortably you have to make it flat.
+You can use a piece of old plate glass and a few minutes of sanding makes the pad smooth and perfectly flat.